vicgalle/ana06.github.io/_posts/2018-01-01-christmas-failure.markdown

 ```

 As it already happened in `next_birthdays_4`, this method returns the users that have birthday in 29th February if the range includes this date even if it is not a leap year.

+In PostgreSQL we have the `Date` type and from PostgreSQL 9.2 also `daterange` which we could have use to make this query more efficient.
+This would have been equivalent to `next_birthdays_3` and would have had the same problem, it fails with leap years.